Continuum of Care Program Collaborative Applicant Registration (CoC)

 Collaborative applicant registration:

-- Links to guidance and online registration are available on the CoC registration announcement web page.
+- Links to guidance and information about online registration are available on the CoC program website.

 - Each local collaboration must register a collaborative applicant using the electronic registration in the HUD Exchange e-snaps system.